Loading...

 Portion Control

-Reduce the portion sizes of both English dal and quinoa to moderate the carbohydrate intake.
+Reduce the portion size of the English dal and quinoa to minimize the overall carbohydrate intake.

 Include Healthy Fats